 Designed in the second half of WW2 the B-29 went onto become known as the aircraft that arguably won the war.
 In particular the very aircraft on display, the Enola Gay.
 It was this aircraft that dropped the world’s first atomic bomb on Hiroshima leading to the surrender of Japan.
 Known as the Superfortress it had a number of new design features not seen on other aircraft of the time including pressurised cabin and remote controlled turrets.
 With a bomb load of 20,000lb (9,100kg) it quickly became a successful heavy bomber for the US in WW2 and continued operations during the Korean War.

-The only surviving example of this unique piece of Nazi Germany aviation resides at the museum.
+The only surviving example of this unique piece of Nazi Germany aviation resides at the Smithsonian Air and Space Dulles.
 This experimental aircraft differed from most twin engine designs for the fact that it had its engines and propellers arranged in a fore and aft layout.
 Built as a heavy fighter this unusual layout resulted in impressive performance, the large aircraft being able to keep up with its enemy counterparts.
 First flown in late 1943, Hitler ordered maximum priority to its production.
 However tides were turning in the war and though 37 were built no aircraft ever saw service.
 This particular aircraft was captured by allied forces in the plant in 1945 and was sent back to the US for evaluation.
 After about 20 years of languishing outside it was passed to the Smithsonian where it eventually returned to Germany for restoration by the original company that built it, then later returning to be put on display.

 BOEING 307 STRATOLINER

 A glistening piece of artwork as much as an airplane.
 Surprisingly it was a design that was originally based on a heavy bomber but quickly became successful flying with Pan Am and TWA.
 Not only popular with the public for it 30’s style, one also became the luxurious flying penthouse of eccentric millionaire Howard Hughes.
 Being the worlds first commercial passenger aircraft to be fully pressurised, it allowed the aircraft to fly above the weather and offered passengers a smooth ride in comfort.
 This particular aircraft is the only example left and was originally preserved to flying condition.
 However it suffered an accident in 2002 crashing into a lake!
-Thankfully it was able to be fully repaired so visitors can once again admire it as well as themselves in the bodywork.
+Thankfully it was able to be fully repaired so visitors can once again admire it at the Dulles Smithsonian Air Museum as well as themselves in the bodywork.